curtisnedhansen/ExamplePoster/README.md

 - `ARC_Logo.png` image file for the poster
 - `FCC_logo.png` image file for the poster
 - `qrcode_www.arc.gov.png` image file for the poster
-- `index_Files` folder of generated files to produce poster preview
+- `HansenPoster_files` folder of generated files to produce poster preview

 Project code and output:
 - `HansenPoster.Rmd` code that generates the poster